 HotelsCombined isn’t always the cheapest and there are some site quirks.
 For example, sometimes when the site directs to Booking.com, the rates end up different.
 I did a sample search in Bali for December 19 – 23 and a rate of $496 came up for four nights through Booking.com.
 When I clicked through, I had to submit the search again and the lowest rate that came up was $600.
 This rate was about $40 higher than even the Hilton website was offering, so you do encounter little issues like this sometimes when searching through HotelsCombined.

 Clearly, checking room rates on HotelsCombined can really pay off – especially since it seems the site often pulls up rates that are cheaper than on hotel websites.

 Will these low rates earn points or credit towards elite status?
 I don’t know, but I imagine it depends on the hotel.
 With savings of $100+ per booking, it might make sense to forego the points in favor of cash savings.

-Hopefully this post can save some of you guys making summer travel plans a little bit of cash.
-Put it towards a nice meal, a spa treatment, or treat yourself to a fun activity that would otherwise put a dent in your travel budget.
+Hopefully this post can save some of you guys some cash.
+Put the extra savings towards a nice meal, a spa treatment, or treat yourself to a fun activity that would otherwise put a dent in your travel budget.
 To do that, just remember to search HotelsCombined before booking your hotel room.

 Subscribe to Blog via Email